Health Goals for Success

 Planning your success can be this simple!

-Now PLEASE know that consistency is key to success NOT perfection.
+Please know that consistency is key to success, not perfection.
 It’s okay to miss a workout once in a while.
-It’s okay to have a yummy 5-course birthday meal here and there.
-But if most days of the week you can stick to your plan, you will reach your SMART goal.
+It’s okay to have a special 5-course dinner out here and there.
+But if most days of the week you can stick to your plan, you will reach your health and fitness goal.

 Resources: